Abuse and Neglect of Older Adults:

 Abuse and neglect in later life can affect a person’s health, happiness and safety.
 Older adults can experience different kinds of harm from people they rely on or trust.

 Both men and women can be abusive or neglectful.
 Older women are more likely to be victims of family violence than older men, in part because they usually live longer.
 That abuse or neglect more often comes from the older woman’s spouse, partner or adult children.
-Whereas, for an older man, the abuse or neglect is most likely from his adult children or close friends.
+For an older man, the abuse or neglect is most likely from his adult children or close friends.

 Although older adults may experience harm from strangers, this is much less common with the exception of financial abuse or fraud.